-- If you are able to meet your savings goals with the maximum retirement limit through your workplace retirement account and are not planning on additional retirement savings, you may not need a Backdoor Roth Conversion.
+- You may not need a Backdoor Roth Conversion if you are able to meet your savings goals with the maximum retirement limit through your workplace retirement account and are not planning on additional retirement savings.

 - If you already have pre-tax money in a traditional IRA, because of the pro rata rule, it may not end up being advantageous from a tax perspective to convert.

-- If you are unwilling to keep the funds in the newly created Roth IRA for at least five years before withdrawing the money.
-If funds are withdrawn earlier, you may have to pay taxes on any earnings and potentially will incur a 10% penalty unless you are age 59 ½ or older.
+- You should be willing to keep the funds in the newly created Roth IRA for at least five years before withdrawing the money.

-- If you are in a high tax bracket now and expect to be in a lower tax bracket upon retirement, you may want to keep the money in the traditional IRA.
+- You may want to keep the money in the traditional IRA if you are in a high tax bracket now and expect to be in a lower tax bracket upon retirement.

 - If you plan to relocate to a lower income tax state or a state where there are no income taxes.